amit61121/Cleaning-project-in-SQL/README.md

 # Cleaning-project-in-SQL
 my first Cleaning project in SQL. this project about coronavirus layoffs

-I created a project that takes a data set of layoffs in many companies in the global market from the years 2020 to 2023.
-I cleaned and tidied it up
+In my data cleaning project using SQL, I worked with global market data spanning from 2020 to 2023.
+The project focused on removing duplicates, correcting spelling mistakes, standardizing formats, and filling in missing values.
+These efforts were critical to ensuring accuracy and consistency of the dataset, enhancing its reliability for comprehensive analysis.